divyeshp07/Tune_Sync/README.md

 ## Contact

-If you have any questions or suggestions regarding TuneSync, feel free to contact us at divyesh5262@gmail.com.
+If you have any questions or suggestions regarding TuneSync, feel free to connect me at divyesh5262@gmail.com.